omaralkhatib03/JaffaUCompiler/README.md

 -[] files containing multiple functions that call each other

--[x] functions that take up to four parameters
+-[x] functions that take up to four parameter
 -[] for loops

 -[] arrays declared globally (i.e. outside of any function in your file)